mounta90/Countries/README.md

 # Countries
 An unfinished website with the theme of countries.
+There are some HTML files that are test pages, so ignore those.